 For every $m\in \N_{\geq 1}$, the Hecke operator at $m$ is denoted $T_m$.
 For every $d\in (\Z/N\Z)^{\times}$, the diamond operator associated to $d$ is denoted $\langle d \rangle$.
-The algebra generated over $\Q$ by all Hecke and diamond operators, is denoted $\mathbb{T}$ and called Hecke algebra.
-Hecke and diamond operators commute, and two Hecke operators $T_m$ and $T_{m'}$ with $m$ and $m'$ coprime commute.
-Since the Hecke operators $T_m$ at composite $m$ are generated by those at prime $m$, $\mathbb{T}$ is generated as a $\Q$-algebra by the Hecke operators at primes and the diamond operators.
+The commutative algebra generated over $\Q$ by all Hecke and diamond operators is denoted $\mathbb{T}$ and called Hecke algebra.
+The Petersson inner product will be denoted by